Fees have to match value.

 Platforms should earn money.
 The target isn't fees.
 It's extraction.

 Not everyone wants to run their own engine.
-Some users don't have the time, setup, or technical appetite for it.
-For them, hosted instances are coming.
-Priced to fund the product, not extract the flow.
+For lower-volume traders without the time or appetite for self-hosting, hosted instances are on the roadmap — priced to fund the product, not extract the flow.

 Plus new trading tools that currently aren't accessible at any price.
-Some will land open source under Trench.Tools.
-Some will run only on the hosted side.
-Either way, fair prices for real products.
-The floor stays open for anyone building above.
+Some will land open source under Trench.Tools, some will run only on the hosted side.
+Either way, fair prices for real products — with the floor staying open for anyone building above.

-Clone the repo.
-Run it locally.
+Clone the repo, run it locally, and own your execution.
 Or plug in when hosted lands.